n30w/AlgoPaint/README.md

 I installed packages by doing:

 ```cd (project dir)```

 ```yarn parcel add --dev```

 ```yarn parcel add p5```

 ```yarn parcel add --dev @types/p5```

 Yarn automatically installs dependecies like TypeScript and Sass.
 It detects it via files in the directory.

-In order to run the server, just do
+In order to run the server, just do:

 ```yarn parcel```